 When you order, you can get it engraved with the initials of your traveler for a truly personalized gift.
 This is one of the best unique gifts for travelers for sure.

 Sticking with the alcohol theme for a moment, let’s make those long flights more bearable and fun!
-These make such thoughtful gifts or stocking stuffers at the holidays.
+Cocktail kits make such thoughtful gifts for the traveler or stocking stuffers at the holidays.

 They’re TSA approved and come with the ingredients of your favorite drink.
 Choose from Moscow Mule, Old Fashioned, Champagne, Gin & Tonic, and more!